 I am not a huge fan of gasoline.
 I'm not thrilled about how we get it, where it comes from, or its effect on the environment.
-I am also not much of a complainer, so over the past 2 years, I have been working on and constantly upgrading an electric bicycle and trailer.
-In its current form, I am using a Yuba Mundo frame, with a QS V3 direct drive hub motor, a 52 volt 50 amp hour lithium polymer battery, and a high powered Kelly Controller.
-It features a 50 mile range, 400lb cargo capacity, rear wheel ABS, regenerative braking, a custom trailer hitch, reverse switch, 2 USB ports, 12v cigarette lighter power port, an assortment of lights, and a horn.
-This started as a way to get from home to work with 50lbs of clay, but with the help of my trailer, I can now easily move 500+lbs!
+I also try to look for solutions rather than complain about problems, so over the past several years, I have been working on and constantly upgrading an electric bicycle and trailer.
+In its current form, I am using a Yuba Mundo frame, with a QS V3 direct drive hub motor, a 58 volt 50 amp hour lithium polymer battery, and a high powered Kelly Controller.
+It features a 50 mile range, 800 lb towing capacity, rear wheel ABS, regenerative braking, custom trailer hitch, reverse switch, 2 USB ports, 12v cigarette lighter power port, an assortment of lights, and a horn.
+This started as a way to get from home to work with 50lbs of clay, but with the help of the trailer, I moves everything I need.

 The trailer was built from some scrapped bike trailers and about 60 feet of angle iron.
 I started with the 5 foot bed of a Surly trailer and added a 2 foot, angle iron extension on the back.
 I decided to try a dual axle setup, so I brazed two 5/8" solid rods to the Surly frame and fitted four salvaged Tuff Wheels to the axles.
-The dual axle adds to my weight capacity but does have some drawbacks.
-More on that in a different post.
-The hitch is still a work in progress.
+The dual axle adds to my weight capacity but reduce my turning radius.
+The tongue is still a work in progress.
 I have tried 2 different designs so far and both have bend under heavy loads.
-The basic design is a pipe sloping up from the trailer to the bike hitch, with a coupling nut on the end.
+(Edit: tongue #3 is heavily reinforced and is holding up well) The basic design is a pipe sloping up from the trailer to the bike hitch, with a coupling nut on the end.
 A large eye bolt is threaded into the coupling nut.
 The eyebolt slips over a pipe on the back of the bike which serves as the hitch.
 This coupling method is a variant of the Holistic Hitch from Tony's Trailers and works surprisingly well.
 When first constructed, I had 500lbs in clay on the back of the trailer and is performed beautifully.

 There are four pieces of angle iron which stick up vertically, and I bolt on the frame of a seven foot long 6 foot tall shelving unit.
 The the plank of the shelves are reclaimed oak boards and the center of the unit holds a antique medicine display cabinet that I picked up several years ago at a barn sale in Ohio.

-The goal of the trailer is load it with everything I need for an art festival, then haul from Fishtown to any show on the PA side of the river within 25 miles.
-This means it need the tent, 200lbs of tent weights, a display, signs, packaging materials, and of course a ton of pots.
+The goal of the trailer is load it with everything I need for an art festival, then it all haul from Fishtown to any show on the PA side of the river within 25 miles.
+This means it needs the tent, 200lbs of tent weights, a display, signs, packaging materials, and of course a ton of pots.
 Fully loaded, the trailer weighs in well over 500lbs.
-As of today, it has made successful trips to Northern Liberties, 9th Street in South Philly, and a dry run to Manayunk.
+As of today, it has made successful trips to Northern Liberties, 9th Street in South Philly, and Manayunk.